Saxarnyy/ResSwitcher/README.md

 ResSwitcher v.0.1

+Required win32api and win32con

-before starting you should have your custom resolution in NVIDIA or AMD software
+Before starting you should have your custom resolution in NVIDIA or AMD software

 How to add custom resolution for [NVIDIA](https://www.youtube.com/watch?v=rjp0a9RddzY)